|Rating:||8.6 / 10|

 I must admit that I’m not a fan of panniers off-road as they hang a bit low and are prone to getting mud and water on them in some of the ares that I travel.
 If you aren’t going off-road or are sticking to dry management roads, then the panniers are a real option and may mean you can get away with one less bag somewhere else on the bike.

 The rear of this bag has a water bottle holder and there is a rear light holder for when you are travelling at night.
 There is also a bright yellow rain cover that comes with this bag to protect everything during inclement weather.
 The top of this bag has a seperate expansion zip that allows the bag to expand and increase the size which is a great feature if you are using this for things other than camera equipment.
 In my case I use this bag for my puffy jacket, rain jacket and pants, first aid kit, voice recorder if I’m blogging, my small bike tool kit and glasses.
-I use the expansion option which provides me with plenty of space.
+I often dont use the expansion option but it does provide me with plenty of space if I ever need it.

 In most case this bag will end up living one my bike between any bikepacking trips that I do as it sits out of the way and is highly versatile when traveling locally providing a great option for a picnic lunch if we opt away from using the car.
 As mentioned this isn’t a cheap bag but for the features that it offers, its very great value.